Form: 10-K

 in the Medicare and Medicaid programs; changes in reimbursement by other third

-attractive yields and changes in tax laws and regulations affecting real estate
+at attractive yields and changes in tax laws and regulations affecting real

-Following is a discussion of the consolidated financial condition and
+Following is a discussion of the consolidated results of operations,

 RESULTS OF OPERATIONS